-The following new rates are effective for mileage incurred on or after January 1, 2019:
+The following new rates are effective for expenses incurred on or after January 1, 2020:

-- The reimbursement rate for the use of a private automobile for university business travel will be $0.580 cents per mile.
+- The reimbursement rate for the use of a private automobile for university business travel is 57.5 cents a mile.

-- The reimbursement rate for driving an automobile in connection with a move or relocation will be $0.20 cents per mile.
-(Note that reimbursements for moving- related expenses, including mileage, are considered taxable wage income after January 1, 2018).
+- The reimbursement rate for driving an automobile in connection with a move or relocation is 17 cents a mile.
+(Note that reimbursements for moving-related expenses, including mileage, are considered taxable wage income after January 1, 2018.)